With our huge inventory of new, used and rental equipment, WesTrac has the right machine for the job.

 We all want to get the most out of our equipment and keep our machines in optimal running order with an eye on performance and our company’s bottom line.
-Which is why contamination control is crucial when it comes to maintaining machines, reducing the risk of failure, and helping to improve the environment.
+Which is why contamination control is crucial when it comes to maintaining machines, reducing the risk of failure, and sustainability.

 Properly filtered fluids, optimal cleaning procedures during maintenance and keeping a clean environment are all ways in which we keep contaminants controlled at WesTrac.

 We see contamination control as critical to our business because nothing is more important than keeping your machines in tip top condition.
 To achieve this goal, we invest significant resources into continually refining and improving our internal processes within all areas of the business.
 These processes ensure we’re able to offer you a premium service that optimises your machine’s performance and protects it from contaminants.

 The proactive way to increase your component life and reduce operating costs is to manage contamination from the inside and out.
 WesTrac Strategic Initiatives Business Partner Brendan Sargent says that contamination control is one of the key reasons why WesTrac is a leader in the industry.
 “Whether you’re a small-time operator, digging backyards for swimming pools, or a large-scale mining operation you want your machines operating optimally for as long as possible.
 It’s as simple as that.”